Will Hayden

-William Michale Hayden (born June 24, 1965) is a former American gunsmith, television personality, U.S. Marine, former gun shop owner, and convicted child molester.
-He is best known as the star of the 2011–2014 Discovery Channel reality series Sons of Guns.
+William Michale Hayden (born June 24, 1965) is a former American gunsmith, television personality, former U.S. Marine, former gun shop owner, and convicted child sex offender.
+He is known as the star of the 2011–2014 Discovery Channel reality series Sons of Guns.
 He was convicted of sex crimes in April and July 2017, receiving three life sentences, and is currently serving those sentences at the Louisiana State Penitentiary.

 Early life

 Hayden was born in Baton Rouge, Louisiana.
 From an early age, he was a firearms enthusiast, and often read about weapons and warfare.

 Hayden survived a large house fire as a "three or four year old" child.
 He stated in a 2011 interview that he remembers, "waking up to fire 'eating me up'... burning the bed... the sheets... the room".
 Hayden also stated that he was abused by his father in a piece titled Sons of Guns: Straight-Shootin' Stories from the Star of the Hit Discovery Series.
 He says in the article, "Hell, he put me through a wall with a punch when I was five...
 From that moment on I realized I had to pick my battles carefully.
 Very carefully.
 Any battle I could get up and walk away from was a victory.
 It didn't matter if me or my psyche looked or felt like it'd been run through a meat grinder.
 Victory is victory."

 By age 12, he began building firearms.
 When he turned 18, he enlisted in the Marines, serving for six years and achieving the rank of sergeant.